MicrosoftDocs/dynamics365smb-docs/financials/upload-data.md

 [!INCLUDE[d365fin](includes/d365fin_md.md)] includes templates for accounts, customers, vendors, and inventory items that you can choose to apply when you import your data.

-## Migrate Data from QuickBooks or Dynamics GP
+## Importing Data from QuickBooks or Dynamics GP
 If your business uses QuickBooks or Dynamics GP today, you can export the relevant information to a file.
 You can then open the assisted setup guide to transfer the data.
 For example, if your file includes customers and vendors, you can choose to transfer only the customer data.
 You can then transfer the rest of the information later.